fancox/fansoffan/README.md

 Don't forget to edit .env to the appropriate configs

 ##Setup Dev Tools##
+Note: This is required for production as well.
 ```
 npm install --global browserify watchify exorcist
 ```

 ##Run Application: Development##
+Note: This must be running in order to watch for css and js changes.
 ```
 ./runserver.sh dev
 OR